 Background Information

 Read and familiarize yourself with the background information provided in the case study.
-This includes details about the company, industry, market conditions, competitors, and any other contextual information.
+This includes details about the company, industry, market conditions, competitors, and other contextual information.

 Objectives and Problem Statement